Crane, Oregon

 Crane is an unincorporated town and census designated place in Harney County, Oregon, United States, northeast of Malheur Lake on Oregon Route 78.
 Its population was 116 at the 2020 census.

+The community is the location of Crane Union High School.

 History

 Crane was named for the prominent local features Crane Creek and Crane Creek Gap.
 Crane Creek Gap is the pass between the Harney Basin and the drainage basin of the South Fork Malheur River.
 Crane Creek is probably named for the sandhill crane, which was once abundant in eastern Oregon.
 Crane post office was established in 1895 and discontinued in 1903.
 When the Union Pacific Railroad was completed from Ontario, Oregon, in 1916, the post office was reopened.

 Until the railroad was finished to Burns in 1924, Crane was an important livestock shipping point, and the town was thriving with its five restaurants, four hotels, three garages, two general merchandise stores, a warehouse, a lumber yard, livery stables, a dance hall, a newspaper, a bank and a movie theater.
 In the period 1927-1931, about 300 people lived in Crane.

 After a series of fires, the latest in 1938, however, the town never returned to its former prosperity.
 As of 2011, the businesses in Crane included a post office, a gas station, which is combined with a café and tavern, a farm supply store, and a local realtor.

 Taylor Perse of Eugene Weekly stated that the community effectively reoriented itself around Crane Union High School.
 The Associated Press wrote that the school became "Crane's sole reason for being".